openshift/enhancements/enhancements/network/enable-flows-collection.md

 * `nodePort: (int)`: if set, the OVN will discover the node IP and submit the flows to the port indicated by such property.
 E.g. `nodePort: 30023`.
-* `selector: (map)`: if set, the OVN will fetch for any `NodePort` matching the labels passed as argument, and use the discovered host:ip that matches the node and labels.
-For example:
+* `selector: (map)`: if set, the OVN will search for any `Service` with `type: NodePort` matching the labels passed as argument, then extract the service's `NodePort` and use it alongside with the node IP.
+Configuration example:
   ```yaml
   selector:
     role: flows-collector